Heart Failure and Stress Management

 How Can I Cope With Stress?

-After you've identified the cause of stress in your life, the next step is to learn techniques that can help you cope with stress.
+After you've identified the cause of stress in your life, the next step is to learn techniques that can help you cope.
 There are many techniques you can use to manage stress -- some you can learn yourself, others with the guidance of a trained therapist.

 Some common techniques for coping with stress include:

 Eat and drink sensibly.
 Abusing alcohol and food may seem to reduce stress, but it actually adds to it.

 Assert yourself.
 You do not have to meet others' expectations or demands.
 It's OK to say "no." Remember, being assertive allows you to stand up for your rights and beliefs while respecting those of others.

 Stop smoking.
 Aside from the obvious health risks of cigarettes, nicotine acts as a stimulant and brings on more stress symptoms.